Some Recruiting and Hiring Trends Are Here to Stay

 By: Andrew C. Jackson

-This spring, organizations and employees across the country made drastic operational changes to adapt to social distancing requirements and slow the spread of COVID-19.
+Organizations and their made drastic operational changes to adapt to social distancing requirements and slow the spread of COVID-19.
 At the time, most of us viewed the changes as temporary – and some of them were.

 However, it quickly became apparent that some of the shifts made out of necessity were actually better for business in the long term.
 For example, as the use of technologies that allow us to meet and collaborate virtually accelerated, some businesses began to question the need for office space.